 It’s important to note this particular study only shows a relationship between taking opioids before the traumatic experience and not after.

 The Importance of Understanding PTSD and Opioid Use Disorder

-PTSD and opioid use disorder are devastating conditions that affect many veterans.
-By understanding the relationship between the two, health care professions can identify risk factors and take steps to treat or prevent them from occurring in the first place.
+PTSD and opioid use disorder are devastating conditions that can co-occur.
+By understanding the relationship between the two, healthcare professionals can identify risk factors and take steps to treat or prevent them from occurring in the first place.

 ZICOH will utilize a secure database integrated with AI to form a unique software architecture and advanced patented technology, making it the first device of its kind to enable effective communication through the drug supply chain, from drug manufacturers to wholesalers, distributors, pharmacists, providers, physicians, caregivers, and patients.
 The device can be programmed to dispense the medication dosage amount, type, and frequency to patients according to the health care provider’s orders and delivery schedule.
 Each of its features helps ensure patient compliance and patient follow-up, consequentially reducing the risk of addiction and overdose.